Manpasand Ki Shaadi

-Manpasand Ki Shaadi is an Indian Hindi-language television drama romantic series that premiered on 11 August 2025 on Colors TV and streams digitally on JioHotstar.
+Manpasand Ki Shaadi is an Indian Hindi-language television drama romantic series that aired on 11 August 2025 to 28 November 2025 on Colors TV and streams digitally on JioHotstar.
 It produced by Sooraj Barjatya under Rajshri Productions.
 It stars Esha Suryawanshi, Akshun Mahajan and Akshit Sukhija.

 Plot

 Arohi Shinde is a Marathi girl and lives in hostel of Indore due to her study.
 Her parents want to get her married off with Sagar.
 But she never wants to marry him because she believes that Sagar isn't correct for her.
 Her father Rajaram gives her a month to find a perfect boy.
 Now she is looking for a boy who everyone will say is not just the son-in-law of this house, but also the son.
 For this, Arohi posts her photo in a matrimonial site with the help of her friend Ritika.
 Her profile is chosen by Abhishek Dewan who is from a powerful family.
 His mother Anuradha likes Arohi as she is also Marathi.
 But one day, when Arohi goes to meet her another friend Atharva, Abhishek insults her in drunkard.
 At this, she becomes angry and slaps him.
 That's why, Abhishek decides to take revenge from her.
 So, he frames Arohi in a false case.
 However, with the help of her Matron Devika, she proves herself innocent.

-Now the question is: Will Arohi get a perfect boy for her?
+Later the two fall in love and get married and live happily ever after.